 Growth of the National Flag, 1885.

-The flag of the United States of America consists of 13 equal horizontal stripes of red and white, with a blue rectangle in the upper left-hand corner with 50 white stars that represent the 50 states of the United States.
+The flag of the United States of America consists of 13 equal horizontal stripes of red and white, with a blue rectangle in the upper left-hand corner containing 50 white stars representing the 50 states of the United States.
 The 13 stripes represent the 13 British colonies that declared independence from Great Britain and became the nation’s first states.
 Nicknames for the flag include the Stars and Stripes, Old Glory, and the Star-Spangled Banner.

-Before the official American Revolution broke out in 1775, the rebellion against England did not start as a movement for independence but was a movement to gain seats in Parliament.
-Over the years, the conflict evolved from protests to a full-blown revolution into a move for independence.
+Before the official American Revolution broke out in 1775, the rebellion against England did not start as a movement for independence, but rather as a bid to gain seats in Parliament.
+Over the years, the conflict evolved from protests to a full-blown revolution, and then to a movement for independence.
 The colonists didn’t unite under a single flag during these early days.
 Instead, they fought under various unit or regimental flags which displayed different designs and words such as “Don’t Tread on Me,” “An Appeal to Heaven,” and “Liberty or Death.”

 In June 1775, the Second Continental Congress met in Philadelphia, Pennsylvania, and created a united colonial fighting force known as the Continental Army.
-Soon after, the “Grand Union Flag,” also known as the “Continental Colors,” the “Congress Flag,” the “Cambridge Flag,” and the “First Navy Ensign” was developed, which is considered to be the first national flag of the United States of America.
-This flag displays 13 alternating red and white stripes, representing the Thirteen Colonies with a square in the upper left corner that features the flag of the Kingdom of Great Britain.
+Soon after, the “Grand Union Flag,” also known as the “Continental Colors,” the “Congress Flag,” the “Cambridge Flag,” and the “First Navy Ensign” was developed, and is considered the first national flag of the United States of America.
+This flag displays 13 alternating red and white stripes, representing the Thirteen Colonies, with a square in the upper left corner that features the flag of the Kingdom of Great Britain.
 The Continental Army, the Continental Navy, and a small contingent of Continental Marines initially utilized the flag.
-This flag was a compromise between those who wanted total independence and those who wanted to see some accommodation with the crown.
+This flag was a compromise between those who wanted total independence and those who sought some accommodation with the crown.
 The Continental military used this flag until early 1777.

-Though history books have long told generations that Betsy Ross made the first American flag in 1776 after being asked to do so by George Washington, there is little factual evidence supporting the claim.
-What is known is that Francis Hopkinson, one of the signers of the Declaration of Independence from the state of New Jersey, submitted a bill to congress stating: “Ror designing the flag, you owe me two casks of ale.”
+Though history books have long told generations that Betsy Ross made the first American flag in 1776 at George Washington’s request, there is little factual evidence to support the claim.
+What is known is that Francis Hopkinson, one of the signers of the Declaration of Independence from the state of New Jersey, submitted a bill to Congress stating: “Ror designing the flag, you owe me two casks of ale.”

 In 1870, more than 100 years later, Betsy’s grandson, while addressing a Historical Society in Philadelphia, said that his grandmother told him that she met with George Washington and others and designed the flag.
-It is possible that she played a role in making the first flag as she was an upholsterer who made flags for the Pennsylvania Navy.
-The mystery remains without any documentation — no drawing or written description of the flag.
+It is possible that she played a role in making the first flag, as she was an upholsterer who made flags for the Pennsylvania Navy.
+The mystery remains unresolved– no documentation, no drawing or written description of the flag.
 However, that first flag is often called “The Betsy Ross” flag.

 Star-Spangled Banner Flag

-After the war, more states joined the Union, and the flag design began to get crowded, prompting Congress to pass the Third Flag Act in 1818, which stated that the stripe design would return to the original configuration of 13 alternating stripes of red on white and that one star would be added for each new state.
+After the war, more states joined the Union, and the flag design became crowded.
+This prompted Congress to pass the Third Flag Act in 1818, which stated that the stripe design would return to its original configuration of 13 alternating red and white stripes and that one star would be added for each new state.

-Though the flag acts were explicit as to what would appear on the flag and the colors to be used, the acts had never specified how the stars should be arranged, the number of points each star should have, or where the blue field should be placed.
+Though the flag acts were explicit about what would appear on the flag and the colors to be used, they never specified how the stars should be arranged, the number of points each star should have, or where the blue field should be placed.
 Because of this lack of clarity, several oddly proportioned and interesting flags were made throughout the years.

 It wasn’t until the Civil War erupted that individuals began to fly the U.S. Flag.
-Before this time, individuals couldn’t simply buy a flag in a store, as sailmakers or upholsterers made most specifically for military and government use.
-However, during the Civil War, the flag became a popular symbol of the north, and manufacturers responded by making them more available.
+Before this time, individuals couldn’t simply buy a flag in a store, as sailmakers and upholsterers made most of them specifically for military and government use.
+However, during the Civil War, the flag became a popular symbol of the North, and manufacturers responded by making it more available.

 In 1892, Francis Bellamy wrote The Pledge of Allegiance.
-It was first published in a magazine called The Youth’s Companion.
+It was first published in The Youth’s Companion.

-In 1912, President William Taft signed an executive order that, for the first time, clarified what the flag should look like, including the proportions of the flag and the arrangement of the stars.
+In 1912, President William Taft signed an executive order that, for the first time, clarified the flag’s proportions and star arrangement.
 In 1916, President Woodrow Wilson issued a proclamation officially establishing a nationwide observance of Flag Day on June 14, the anniversary of the Flag Resolution of 1777.
-Years later, in 1949, President Harry Truman signed legislation designating National Flag Day on June 14 of each year.
+Years later, in 1949, President Harry Truman signed legislation designating June 14 as National Flag Day.
 Today, citizens are encouraged to display the U.S. flag outside their homes and businesses.

-From the beginning, the flag has been an important part of United States history.
-For nearly two and half centuries, the flag has been the inspiration for holidays, songs, poems, books, and artwork.
+The flag has been an essential part of United States history since the beginning.
+For nearly two and a half centuries, the flag has inspired holidays, songs, poems, books, and artwork.
 It has been used to display our nationalism and represents the freedom, democracy, justice, and true meaning of being an American.
-Known as a worldwide symbol today, the history of our flag is as fascinating as that of the American Republic itself and, of course, honors the everlasting memory of those who have sacrificed their lives defending these intrinsic principles of the United States of America.
+Known today as a worldwide symbol, the history of our flag is as fascinating as that of the American Republic itself and, of course, honors the everlasting memory of those who have sacrificed their lives defending the intrinsic principles of the United States of America.

 On June 22, 1942, Congress passed a joint resolution encompassing what has become known as the U.S. Flag Code.
-The code’s objective is that the flag and its likeness should be treated with respect, and its image should not be cheapened or tarnished by improper use.
-The Flag Code does not prescribe any penalties for non-compliance, nor does it include any enforcement provisions; instead, it functions simply as a guide for voluntary civilian compliance.
+The code’s objective is that the flag and its likeness be treated with respect, and that their image not be cheapened or tarnished by improper use.
+The Flag Code does not prescribe any penalties for noncompliance, nor does it include any enforcement provisions; instead, it serves simply as a guide to voluntary civilian compliance.

 Flag Etiquette, Rules & Guidelines: